Unlock Scanned PDFs: A Guide to Accurate OCR Translation

 • Inconsistent Quality: The final result depends entirely on the resolution, lighting, and angle during scanning.
 Blurriness and skewed pages are all too common.

-What makes translating scanned PDFs so challenging?
+What makes translating scanned PDFs so difficult?

 OCR (Optical Character Recognition) is the key to the whole process, but it can also be extremely 'picky.'
 The following situations can cause recognition errors to skyrocket: